GrabzIt/grabzit/scraper/aspnet/readme.txt

 Ensure your ASP.NET application has read and write access to the "results" directory.

+To see how you can control your scrapes automatically view the index.aspx file in a browser.

 More documentation can be found at: http://grabz.it/scraper/api/aspnet/